OSULUG/laws/constitution.rst

 The Organization has the authority to levy dues upon its voting members.
 Members who have not paid current dues shall not be eligible to vote.

-Dues shall be set and collected anually.
+Dues shall be set and collected annually.
 No penalty for late dues shall be assessed within the first 10 days of dues being set.
 Dues become unset after a year.